jamescourtney/FlatSharp/README.md

 - Message Pack C#

 #### Word of Warning
 Serialization benchmarks are not reflective of "real-world" performance, because processes rarely do serialization-only workflows.
 In reality, your serializer is going to be competing for L1 cache along with everything else in your program.
-So while these benchmarks show that FlatSharp is faster by a wide margin, these benefits may not translate to any pratical effect in your environment, depending completely on your own workflows.
-Your choice of serialization format should be informed by your needs (do you need random access?
+So while these benchmarks show that FlatSharp is faster by a wide margin, these benefits may not translate to any practical effect in your environment, depending completely upon your own workflows.
+Your choice of serialization format should be informed by your needs (Do you need lazy access?
 Do you care about compact message size?) and not by the results of a benchmark that shows best-case results for all serializers by virtue of that being the only thing running on the machine.

 #### Serialization
 This data shows how longer it takes to serialize a typical "message" with different vector lengths.